Beauty and the Beast (1991 film): Casting and recording

 Disney had originally considered casting Jodi Benson from The Little Mermaid as Belle.
 They eventually decided upon Broadway actress and singer Paige O'Hara in favor of having a heroine who sounded "more like a woman than a girl".
 According to co-director Kirk Wise, O'Hara was given the role because she "had a unique quality, a tone she would hit that made her special", reminiscent to that of American actress and singer Judy Garland.
 O'Hara, who, after reading about the film in The New York Times, competed for the role against 500 hopefuls, believes the fact that lyricist Howard Ashman admired her cast recording of the musical Show Boat proved integral in her being cast.
+O'Hara modeled her interpretation of Belle after the spirited performance of Katharine Hepburn in Little Women (1933).

 Laurence Fishburne, Val Kilmer and Mandy Patinkin were originally considered to voice the Beast, the role was eventually given to actor Robby Benson.
 John Cleese was originally intended to voice Cogsworth, but later turned it down to voice Cat.
 R. Waul in the Universal Pictures animated film An American Tail: Fievel Goes West, and the role was eventually given to David Ogden Stiers.
 Julie Andrews was originally considered to voice Mrs. Potts, but the role was eventually given to Angela Lansbury.